SBS Senior Celebration FAQs

 To get driving directions to UMass, please click here.

-• Someone in our party has a physical disability.
+• Someone in our party is handicapped.
 What should we do?

 • What do we do about lunch?